First of all, I want to thank you for all the great materials that you have developed and posted on the web.

 So assume an issue tree has Branch 1, Branch 2 and Branch 3.

-So Level 1 insights tells you Branch 1 is done.
+So Level 1 insights tell you Branch 1 is done.
 Level 2 insights tell you that the entire issue tree is wrong, given what is now known about the case.

 Another way to state the role of a Level 2 insight is: it is what allows you to recognize that you have been focusing on solving the wrong problem… or the realization that what you thought was the client’s problem is just a symptom of the root cause problem.